samueldsingh/data-engineering/sql/2-basic-operations.md

 ROLLBACK;
 ```

-3. SAVEPOINT: The SAVEPOINT command is used to set a point within a transaction to which you can later rollback if needed.
+3. `SAVEPOINT`: The `SAVEPOINT` command is used to set a point within a transaction to which you can later rollback if needed.
 SAVEPOINTs are useful when you want to undo only part of the changes made within a transaction without rolling back the entire transaction.

 Example:
 ```sql